ToolJet/ToolJet/docs/docs/data-sources/restapi.md

 **ToolJet requires the following to connect to a REST API data source:**

-- __Base URL__: REST API endpoint URL
+- **Base URL**: REST API endpoint URL
-- __Headers__: Key-value pairs to include as headers with REST API requests.
+- **Headers**: Key-value pairs to include as headers with REST API requests
-- __Authentication Type__: The method of authentication to use with REST API requests.
+- **Authentication Type**: The method of authentication to use with REST API requests.
 Supported Types: None, Basic, Bearer, and OAuth 2.0
+  - **None**: No authentication required
   - **Basic**: Requires Username and Password
   - **Bearer**: Requires a token, typically a JSON Web Token (JWT), to grant access
-  - **OAuth 2.0**: The OAuth 2.0 protocol mandates the provision of the following parameters: access token URL, access token URL custom headers, client ID, client secret, scopes, custom query parameters, authorization URL, custom authentication parameters, and client authentication.
+  - **OAuth 2.0**: Supports both Authorization Code and Client Credentials grant types.
+Required parameters vary based on the selected grant type and service provider.
+    - Access token URL
+    - Access token URL custom headers
+    - Client ID
+    - Client secret
+    - Scopes
+    - Custom query parameters
+    - Authorization URL
+    - Custom authentication parameters
+    - Client authentication method
-- __SSL Certificate__: SSL certificate to use with REST API requests.
-Supported Types: None, CA Certificate, and Client Certificate
+- **SSL Certificate**: SSL certificate to use with REST API requests.
+Supported Types:
+  - **None**: No SSL certificate verification.
-  - **CA Certificate**: Requires a CA certificate to verify the server certificate
+  - **CA Certificate**: Requires a CA certificate to verify the server certificate.
-  - **Client Certificate**: Requires a client certificate to authenticate with the server
+  - **Client Certificate**: Requires a client certificate and private key to authenticate with the server.
 - **Cookies**: Key-value pairs to include as cookies with REST API requests.
 These cookies will be sent with every query created using this data source instance.

 <div style={{textAlign: 'center'}}>